 “Lord, he whom you love is ill.”
 John:11:3 ESV

 The sisters addressed the message to LORD.
 “Strong’s 2962: Lord, master, sir; the Lord.
 From kuros; supreme in authority, i.e. controller; by implication, Master.”

 Their message was brief and to the point.
 They knew that Jesus and His disciples would put themselves in danger by coming, and they knew Jesus only had to send His word. (see Matthew 8:8)

 Lazarus was probably already dead by the time the messenger found Jesus.

-Apparently, a Jewish tradition believes a man’s soul hovers near the body for three days and then leaves without and possibility of return.
+According to a Jewish tradition, a man’s soul hovers near the body for three days and then leaves without any possibility of return.
 By raising Lazarus after four days, not only was his body decaying, his soul could not be reunited with his body.
 This miracle, like healing the man born blind, was indisputable evidence that Jesus was the Messiah.
 No other prophet or rabbi worked miracles like this.

 It also seems Jesus waited two more days because he loved Mary, Martha, and Lazarus.